tariqdaouda/pyGeno/pyGeno/doc/source/index.rst

 It also comes with:

 * Parsers for: FASTA, FASTQ, GTF, VCF, CSV.
-* Useful tools for traduction etc...
+* Useful tools for translation etc...
 * Optimised genome indexation with *Segment Trees*.
 * A funky *Progress Bar*.

 But in my opinion the coolest thing about pyGeno is that it allows to create **personalized genomes**.
-Genomes that you design yourself by combining reference genomes and SNP sets derived next-gen sequencing or dbSNP.
+Genomes that you design yourself by combining a reference genome and SNP sets derived from next-gen sequencing or dbSNP.

 Give it a try and let me know what you think!